MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

 You can run Azure CLI commands in PowerShell, as described in [Choose the right Azure command-line tool](choose-the-right-azure-command-line-tool.md).
 If you do, be sure you understand Azure CLI error handling in PowerShell.
 In particular, you can't use the `try` and `catch` keywords.

 An alternative is to use the `$?` automatic variable.
 This variable contains the status of the most recent command.
+If the previous command fails, `$?` has the value of `$False`.
 For more information, see [about_Automatic_Variables](/powershell/module/microsoft.powershell.core/about/about_automatic_variables).

 The follow example shows how this automatic variable can work for error handling: